 “I have been a trial lawyer for 22 years and I can state without reservation that Josh’s cross-examination of the plaintiff was one of the best I have ever witnessed.”
 Andy Ausmus, Counsel for Co-Defendant The Altus Group in Wolfkiel v.
 The Altus Group, et al.

 Josh Franklin is a business trial lawyer who has tried nearly fifty jury trials in his career.
-He handles cases throughout California and beyond, focusing primarily on business litigation and insurance coverage/bad faith litigation.
+He handles cases throughout California and Colorado, focusing primarily on insurance coverage/bad faith litigation and business litigation.
 Josh has represented mutual funds, software companies, biotech companies, contractors, developers, manufacturers, law firms, accounting firms, medical practices, small businesses, and individuals as both plaintiffs and defendants in a variety of high-stakes disputes, including class actions.
 Having frequently represented underdog clients against insurance companies and other powerful opponents, Josh is in his element when litigating against much larger law firms.

-Josh frequently represents businesses in disputes alleging breach of contract and business torts, including fraud, breach of fiduciary duty, and unfair competition.
+Josh also represents businesses in disputes alleging breach of contract and business torts, including fraud, breach of fiduciary duty, and unfair competition.
 He also handles civil actions alleging violations of various state and federal statutes, including California’s Unfair Competition Law (“UCL”), False Advertising Law (“FAL”), Consumer Legal Remedies Act (“CLRA”), and the Racketeer Influenced and Corrupt Organizations Act (“RICO”).

 Josh’s experience before forming Franklin | Soto LLP includes litigating complex civil cases with Arnold & Porter LLP and serving as a Deputy District Attorney in the Economic Crime Unit of the Denver District Attorney’s Office.
 He has tried a wide variety of cases, ranging from insurance bad faith to securities fraud to first-degree murder, among others.

-Josh has a peer-review rating of “AV-Preeminent” from Martindale-Hubbell, was selected to Super Lawyers in the area of Insurance Coverage, and was recognized as one of 100 attorneys in the San Diego Business Journal’s 2017 “Best of the Bar” list.
-He is admitted to practice in California, New York, and Colorado.
+Josh has a peer-review rating of “AV-Preeminent” from Martindale-Hubbell and has been recognized by Super Lawyers in the area of Insurance Coverage.
+In 2017, he was named as one of 100 attorneys in the San Diego Business Journal’s “Best of the Bar” list.
+He is admitted to practice in California, Colorado, and New York.

 J.D., University of Colorado School of Law, 2000